 Our headquarter is located at 3F (Building B), No. 185, Sec.
 1, Datong Rd., Xizhi Dist., New Taipei City 221, Taiwan (R.O.C.).
-The office is rented by Taiwan Grand Smooth Enterprise Co., Ltd., a company 100% controlled by Yin-Chieh Cheng, our President, Chief Executive Officer, and Chairman of the Board.
+The office is rented by Taiwan Grand Smooth Enterprise Co., Ltd., a company 100% controlled by Yin-Chieh Cheng, our former President, former Chief Executive Officer, and former Chairman of the Board.
 Mr. Cheng sub-leases this space to us, which is free of charge.